 You can learn more about RGU @ Seminole State, including application deadlines and curriculum details, at the program's Web page.

 Seminole State believes that sending faculty members abroad to learn about other cultures has a direct, positive impact on students.
 The College supports travel through its Travel Study programs as well as through independent, international programs.
-Recent study destinations for faculty include Austria, Mexico and China.
+In July of this year, a group of faculty members traveled to Mexico City, Mexico, where they had the opportunity to explore the cultural, historical and social aspects of the city, and in December of this year, several faculty members will be traveling to Toulouse, France, to further Seminole State's collaboration with the Universite de Toulouse III, Paul Sabatier.

 Seminole State boasts more than 1,000 international students from 82 countries.
 Resources such as our International Student Office and English Language Studies (ELS) Department are available to help students adjust to college life in the United States.
 The ELS Department's English Language Institute is designed to help international students whose native language is not English improve their English skills.
 The program also prepares them to continue their education at the college level.